 - Invest in Zip Doors.
 As your employees continuously move throughout the facility every day, the amount of times they open doors and let cold air out or allow warm air in can affect the air flow and contribute to increased temperatures.
 While you cannot control how every employee opens and closes a door, you can consider replacing your current doors with zip doors.
 After being opened, zip doors will automatically close – quickly and securely.
 Some versions may even offer verbal warnings that are triggered if a door is left open for too long.
 Zip doors also tend to be constructed out of softer materials, allowing them to better absorb any distress that comes their way and resist damage more easily.

-In addition, if you would like to discuss other energy cost savings opportunities or look at ways to improve your preventative maintenance capabilities, contact your local region manager at the GaMEP.
+If you would like to discuss energy cost savings opportunities or look at ways to improve your preventative maintenance capabilities, contact your local region manager at the GaMEP.